-I’m often asked many questions about our Los Angeles studio.
+When I lived at the Brewery downtown, I was often asked many questions.
 Those curious folks include clients, other photographers, neighbors, and Brewery Art Walk attendees).
 To answer some of those questions, I’ve developed this brief list of Frequently Asked Questions (FAQ) that I hope you’ll find helpful.

 What is the Los Angeles Brewery?